 Convert Your Old Family Videos to DVD

 Since my sister captured my niece’s “bean facial” on video plus her camera, she’ll have some great memories.
 But my parents have lots of old 8mm film from our childhood that hasn’t seen daylight in years.
 You probably have lots of old videos or films too.
 How fun would it be to convert those old movies to digital format?
 This would be a great Mother’s Day gift, and one your siblings would enjoy as well.
-There are several companies that do that, including ScanCafe and Scan My Photos.
+There are several companies that do that, including ScanCafe and Scan Digital.

 Create a Canvas Print or Wall Art